Alexpascual28/rprk_turtlebot_lab_sessions/README.md

 ## "Turtlebot" and "General Control" Classes

 The `Turtlebot` class and the `generalControl.ino` sketch form a system for controlling the RPRK robotics platform, using the **Raspberry Pi** and **Arduino Nano**, respectively.
 High-level decision-making and processing are handled by the Raspberry Pi, while real-time hardware interactions are managed by the Arduino, combining the strengths of both platforms for effective robot control.
+The last version of these classes can be found in the `UCAS_showcase/` directory.

 The `generalControl.ino` reads all sensor data and forwards it through specified serial registers, while at the same time reading the data recieved through separate control registers and operating the actuators based on it.
 It thus, acts as a general control interface for the Arduino.
 The `Turtlebot` class uses serial communication to create a high-level abstraction of the RPRK robot's operation.
 It can be imported into any Python project in order to send commands to the *ARB* by the use of simple functions.
 These functions send the appropiate signal through the right serial channel in order for `generalControl.ino` to receive this signal and operate the robot's actuators and sensors in accordance with the command.
 Here's a detailed look at how these two components work together to manage robot operations: